Keizaal/Keizaal/INSTALLATIONGUIDE.md

 You will now have to launch Skyrim by selecting “Keizaal” from the drop-down menu directly above the right plugins pane and pressing “Play”.
 Beneath the Play button there is a way to add a Skyrim shortcut to your desktop for added convenience.

-Whenever you launch Keizaal this message will pop up:
+Whenever you launch Skyrim from Mod Organizer this message will pop up:

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/NotAnError.png)